planningcenter/developers/guides/giving_donations_integration.md

-# Giving Donations Integration
+# Building A Giving Integration

+So you're looking to build a Giving integration?
+Great!
+This guide will give you all the info you need to get up and running.
+To start with, let's go over the two ways your integration can interact with Giving: the Giving API and Webhooks.

+## Giving API

+Our API (Application Programming Interface) gives you read and write access to all the essential models (`Donation`s, `Donor`s, `Fund`s, etc.) used in Giving.
+It allows you to automate tasks that would typically be performed via the web UI or export data from Giving into your own application.
+Be sure to check out Planning Center's full [API Documentation](https://developer.planning.center/docs/#/introduction).

+## Webhooks

+In addition to performing actions via the API, your integration may want to keep track of changes made to the Giving database.
+As of April 2021, Giving offers webhook events so that you can be immediately notified anytime a record is created, updated, or destroyed, and take some action in response.
+We'll go over webhooks in [more detail down below](#all-about-webhooks), and we also recommend taking a look at Planning Center's full [Webhooks Documentation](https://developer.planning.center/docs/#/apps/webhooks).

+## Which should I use?

+These tools are meant to be used in tandem by your integration.
+For example, you may want to offer a complete list of donations for a given Church/Organization.
+To do this, you would start with a full export of `Donation`s using the API, and then subscribe to `Donation` webhook events to keep in sync with any new donations made.
+In short, the API should be used to **perform actions** or **view historical data**.
+Webhooks should be used to **keep your data in sync** with Giving.

+# Getting to know Giving data models

-Because of the way that the Planning Center apps are structured in relation to each other and how Giving itself is built, there are a few concepts that are particularly helpful to know when building any sort of API integration that creates Donation records in Giving, especially on an ongoing basis.
+Because of the way that Planning Center products are structured in relation to each other and how Giving itself is built, there are a few concepts that are particularly helpful to know when building any sort of API integration that creates Donation records in Giving, especially on an ongoing basis.

 ## Donation Essentials